yuyu2172/Deep-Metric-Learning-CVPR16/README.md

 # Deep Metric Learning via Lifted Structured Feature Embedding
+This repository has the source code and the Stanford Online Products dataset for the paper "Deep Metric Learning via Lifted Structured Feature Embedding" (CVPR16).

 ## Citing this work
 If you find this work useful in your research, please consider citing: